-Language Examination: A language examination is required.
-The student must pass a written proficiency examination in at least one language and demonstrate technical skill in a second language.
-The language exam must be passed and the technical skill must be demonstrated prior to sitting for the Ph.D. qualifying examination.
+Language Examination: Yes, a language examination is required.
+Student must pass a written proficiency examination in at least one language as well as a technical skill or second language.

-The examination will be organized by the student's advisor and Preliminary Examination Committee.
-It will cover three topics/areas agreed on previously by the student and the committee members.
-Prior to sitting for the exam, a student must have satisfied the language and technical skill requirements and prepared a proposal for a dissertation project approved by her/his committee.
+This examination will be organized by the student's advisor and examination committee.
+It will cover three topics/areas agreed upon previously by the student and the committee members.

-The student and her/his committee will agree on a schedule and format for the written examination, such as three days in-house at 3-4 hours each day or a seven-day take-home exam.
-This will be followed two to four weeks later by an oral examination after the committee members have read the responses to the questions.
+The student and his/her committee will agree on a schedule and format for the written examination.
+Example: Three days in house at 3-4 hours each day or seven day take home.
+This will be followed two to four weeks later by an oral examination after the committee members have read the responses to their questions.

-A minimum of three Temple graduate faculty members must approve the contents of the preliminary examination, with two committee members being drawn from the Anthropology Department.
-The other committee member may be Graduate Faculty from another Temple program or come from outside the University provided the department's Graduate Committee and the Graduate School of the University deem the person qualified.
-The composition of the Preliminary Examination Committee and the examination topics must be approved by the department's Graduate Committee prior to the examination.
+A minimum of 3 Temple graduate faculty members must approve the content of the preliminary examination; 2 committee members must be from the anthropology department.
+The remaining committee member may come from the graduate faculty of other Temple programs or from outside the university provided the Graduate Committee deems them qualified.
+The composition of the examination committee and the examination topics must be approved by the Graduate Committee prior to the examination.
 The grading of the examination must be such that no single faculty member makes the decision on whether the student passes or fails the examination.
-In the instance where a student fails one or more examination questions, a member of the Examination Committee must provide feedback to the student identifying areas of failure and make suggestions for remediation.
-A student who does not receive the doctoral degree within five years of passing the preliminary examination must retake and pass another preliminary
+In the instance where a student fails one or more examination questions, a member of the Examination Committee must provide feedback to the student identifying areas of failure and providing suggestions for remediation.
+A student who does not receive the doctoral degree within 5 years of passing their preliminary examination must retake and pass another preliminary

-The Dissertation Examining Committee consists of the members of the Doctoral Advisory Committee plus at least one additional Graduate Faculty member from Temple or another university, but not from the faculty of the student's program.
-A doctorally prepared expert who is not a member of the Graduate Faculty of Temple may serve as the additional committee member.
-The Chair of this Committee cannot be the same person as the Chair of the student's Doctoral Advisory Committee.
+The Dissertation Examining Committee consists of the members of the Doctoral Advisory Committee plus at least one additional graduate faculty member from Temple or another university, but not from the faculty of the student's program.
+A doctorally prepared expert not affiliated with a university may serve as the additional committee member.
+The chair of this committee cannot be the same person as the chair of the student's dissertation committee.
 Committees whose composition differs from the above must be approved by the Dean of the Graduate School.

-Students wishing to change their advisor may petition the department's Graduate Committee to do so.
+Students wishing to change their advisor may petition the departmental graduate committee to do so.

 The dissertation must conform to rules set out in the "Dissertation and Thesis Handbook" of the Graduate School.

 Every dissertation defense must be publicly announced in writing at least 10 working days in advance of the defense and must be open to the academic community.
-Minimally, copies of the announcement must be posted on all public bulletin boards in and around the department, as well as sent to all Graduate Faculty in the candidate's program and to the Graduate School.
+Minimally, copies of the announcement must be posted on all the public bulletin boards in and around the department, sent to all graduate faculty in the candidate's program and to the Graduate School.
 The Graduate School will not accept any dissertation for which a defense announcement was not received.

 Program Contact Information: